tongueroo/forger/README.md

 After the AMI is created successfully, the instance will also terminate itself automatically so you do not have to worry about cleanup.
 For more help run `aws-ec2 ami help`.

+In order for the instance to bake and terminate itself, the EC2 IAM role for the instance requires IAM permission for:

+* aws ec2 create-image
+* aws ec2 cancel-spot-instance-requests # in case a spot instance was used
+* aws ec2 terminate-instances

 ## Spot Instance Support

 Spot instance is natively supported by the AWS run_instances command.
 So, simply add `instance_market_options` to the parameters to request for a spot instance.
 The available spot market options are available here: